Here’s where the weather could disrupt New Year’s Eve celebrations

 Chicago will start the day with rain but snowflakes will start to mix in later in the afternoon and this wintry mix will continue until around midnight.
 Similar conditions will unfold in Detroit.

-Powerful winds are roaring over the Rockies on Monday but much of the Plains and West will end up dry and calmer on Tuesday.
-Parts of California will be the exception and have to contend with a new batch of Santa Ana winds.
+Most of the Plains and West will end up dry on Tuesday, but parts of California will contend with a new batch of Santa Ana winds.

 Any celebratory fireworks or other sparks in Southern California on Tuesday or Wednesday could easily set off new blazes that potentially exhibit “extreme fire behavior” in very dry and breezy areas, the National Weather Service in Los Angeles warned.